-Employee benefit expenses mainly represented salaries, wages, bonus, staff benefit (including mandatory provident funds, social insurance and housing provident funds) paid to the front line on-site technical and maintenance staff and fees paid for the services provided by ad hoc manpower.
-For the Reporting Period, employee benefits expenses constituted approximately 26.7% (2021: 26.0%) of the Group's total cost of services.
+Employee benefit expenses mainly represented salaries, wages, staff benefit (including mandatory provident funds, social insurance and housing provident funds, if applicable) paid to our front line on-site technical and maintenance staff and fees paid for the services provided by ad hoc manpower.
+For the Reporting Period, employee benefits expenses constituted approximately 27.6% (2022: 26.7%) of our total cost of services.